On spectral asymptotic of quasi-exactly solvable quartic: Case .

-Fix $a\in \bC$ and, similarly to the previous section, introduce a double indexed sequence $\{\De^{(k)}_n(a,\la)\}$ of the characteristic polynomials of the principal minors of $M_n^{(an^{2/3})}$, see \eqref{matrix}.
-For any fixed $a$, we can easily obtain the corresponding recurrence relation of length $4$:
+Similarly to the previous section, let $\De^{(k)}_n(a_n,\la)$ be the characteristic polynomial of the $k$-th principal minors of $M_n^{(a_n)}$, see \eqref{matrix}.
+As in the previous section let us start with a special sequence $\{a_n=A n^{2/3}\}$ for some fixed $A\neq 0$.
+Next consider the matrix